Tertiary quality assurance

 The Quality Indicators for Learning and Teaching (QILT) captures direct feedback on the quality of higher education in Australia, as perceived by students.
 Provides prospective students with information about Australian universities from the perspective of recent students and graduates, and Universities with information on their perceived performance.QILT

 The Australian Skills Quality Authority’s (ASQA) role as the national vocational education and training (VET) regulator is to accredit courses that may be offered and/or delivered by registered training organisations (RTOs).
 Accreditation with ASQA ensures that courses are nationally recognised and meet an established industry, enterprise, educational, legislative or community need.

 Need resources, strategies or assistance?

 Each of the above bodies play an important role in the planning, development and maintenance of quality course, program and curriculum in the tertiary sector.
-For assistance in how these may apply to your course or program, contact your Associate Dean of Teaching Quality, or Program Leader.
+For assistance in how these may apply to your course or program, contact your Director, Learning and Teaching.